caolan/nodeunit/README.md

 Running Tests
 -------------

-nodeunit comes with a basic command-line test runner, which can be installed using 'sudo make install'.
+Nodeunit comes with a basic command-line test runner, which can be installed using 'sudo make install'.
 Example usage:

     nodeunit testmodule1.js testfolder [...]